ReneeDeLuca/goal-crushers/README.md

 - React Router: Reduces serve requests with client side routing.
 - React Toastify: Alerts and notifications handler for the UI.
 - React Redux Toolkit: State management toolset to enable predictable, consistent behavior.
+  - RTK Query: Data fetching and caching tool, simplifying common cases for loading data and eliminating the need to hand-write data fetching & caching logic.
+It is an optional addon included in Redux Toolkit,built on top of the other APIs in Redux Toolkit.
 - Tailwind CSS: A utility-first CSS framework with a mobile first approach.
 - Vite: leverages the availability of native ES modules in the browser.
 - date-fns: Provides a comprehensive, yet simple and consistent toolset for manipulating Javascript dates in the browser and Node.js.